 - Gently throw or pass the ball or item to a student.
 (I use popsicle sticks with students' names on them so it's random and fair.)
-He or she now answers the question while the rest of the class listens.
+They now answer the question while the rest of the class listens.

-- He or she throws the ball back to you.
+- The student throws the ball back to you.

-- You throw it to the next student, he/she speaks, then throws it back to you.
+- You throw it to the next student, they speak, then throw it back to you.

 - When everybody has had a chance to talk, sum up what was discussed and thank your students for sharing their thoughts and feelings with you and the class.

 Make Connections With Novels and Stories You're Reading in Class